benlund/ascii_charts/README.md

 ## Unfeatures

- * No more than one data series per charts
+ * No more than one data series per chart
  * Data must be pre-sorted
  * x axis will not be continuous if your data isn't
  * Only x,y point graphs and bar histograms supported